hozana/next-translate-routes/README.md

 ### Warning

-The router prop received by the App component in `pages/_app.js` is a bare Next router: if you want to use next-translate-routes router, you need to inject it with useRouter or withRouter.
+The router prop received by the App and Pages components is a bare Next router: if you want to use next-translate-routes router, you need to inject it with useRouter or withRouter.